solliancenet/azure-machine-learning-service-labs/README.md

 # Azure Machine Learning Service Labs

 This repo contains labs that show how to use the Azure Machine Learning service with the Python SDK.
-These labs will teach you how to perform the training locally within a Deep Learning Virtual Machine (DLVM) as well scale out model training by using Azure Batch AI workspaces or Azure Databricks.
-Each lab provides instructions for you to peform them using the environment of your choice- Visual Studio (with the Visual Studio Tools for AI), PyCharm or Azure Databricks.
+These labs will teach you how to perform the training locally within a Deep Learning Virtual Machine (DLVM) as well scale out model training by using AML Compute or Azure Databricks.
+Each lab provides instructions for you to peform them using the environment of your choice- Visual Studio (with the Visual Studio Tools for AI), PyCharm, Azure Databricks, Azure Notebooks, or Visual Studio Code.

 The following labs are available:
 - [Lab 0:](./lab-0/README.md) Setting up your environment.
 If a lab environment has not be provided for you, this lab provides the instructions to get started in your own Azure Subscription.